mustiikhalil/benchmarks-flexbuffers/README.md

 ## ⚠️⚠️ WIP

 - The vision for the future is to add some type of Codable protocol to make it easier for users to write flexbuffers
-- Test different optimizations for the Canada implementations since i am not familiar with the data yet (use indirect vectors maybe).

 ## Introduction